 About the Lavender Farmette

-The Lavender Farmette is a mother & son owned and operated urban micro-farm located just outside of Emmaus, Pennsylvania.
+The Lavender Farmette is a family owned and operated urban micro-farm located just outside of Emmaus, Pennsylvania.
 We specialize in growing lavender and hand-crafting lavender products.
 In the last few years, we have expanded into a wider range of aromatic plants and local flowers.
-Our project began, about ten years ago, as an effort to save a beautiful piece of abandoned farmland in the Lehigh Valley area.
+Our project began ten years ago, as an effort to save a beautiful piece of abandoned historical farmland in the Lehigh Valley area.

 The farmstead has a unique charm with a stone farmhouse dating back to 1794.
 It still includes the original cold storage, root cellar and smokehouse; a large bank barn, which for a time housed a dairy farm, and a small plot of land on a gently sloping plain.
 These buildings are monuments to the region’s rich history, an area losing much of it to development.
 We sought ideas to create a sustainable business that would maintain the integrity and the cultural heritage of the land while providing an income to preserve the farm’s character.